 Mainstreaming refers to the process of embedding climate change planning in the spectrum of government ministries, sectoral plans and activities.
-Relevant GCCA: PSIS activities in

-Marshall Islands include:
+Relevant GCCA: PSIS activities in Marshall Islands include:

-- a review of the extent of climate change mainstreaming in national strategic plans, policies and budgets in Marshall Islands.
-This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms; - contributing to a climate change finance assessment for the Government of Marshall Islands, in partnership with the Pacific Islands Forum Secretariat.
-The assessment is based on widespread consultation and provides analysis of the national policies, plans and institutional arrangements that are underpinning responses to climate change.
+a review of the extent of climate change

+mainstreaming in national strategic plans, policies and budgets in Marshall Islands.
+This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms;

+- contributing to a climate change finance assessment for the Government of Marshall Islands, in partnership with the Pacific Islands Forum Secretariat.
+The assessment is based on widespread consultation and provides analysis of the national policies, plans and institutional arrangements that are underpinning responses to climate change. - preparation of an illustrated glossary in Marshallese explaining water, coastal and climate change terms.